PascalCorpsman/fpc_understand/README.md

 ## How to use ?

-1. Start the program clicl "Edit" -> "Project settings"
+1. Start the program click "Edit" -> "Project settings"
 2. Fill in the Name in page "General"
-3. Select a .lpi file (second "select" button from top)
+3. Select a .lpi file (second "select" button from top) in Page "Files"
 4. click ok

 ## Editing the dependency graph

 Simple click and drag nodes, use left mouse to create a rectangle for selecting multiple nodes.
-Holding "shift" while clicking on nodes will add them to a selected colection.
+Holding "shift" while clicking on nodes will add them to a selected collection.

 ## How do i get to the calculated values